Age of Information Optimization in a RIS-Assisted Wireless Network: Simulation and Numerical Analysis

-In this approach, streams are first ranked based on their current AoI.
-The top $N$ streams are selected to get scheduled and phase shift optimization is performed to maximize the SNR of these selected streams.
+In this scheme, the scheduling problem is solved using a greedy approach, whereas the RIS configuration problem is solved using the SDR approach.
+The greedy scheduling approach is explained as follows.
+At each time-slot $t \in \mathcal{T}$, the traffic streams are first ranked based on their current AoI.
+The top $N$ streams are selected to get scheduled and the RIS phase shift matrix optimization is performed to maximize the SNR of these selected streams.
 If the obtained SNR satisfies the given threshold, the selected streams are assumed to be scheduled and the corresponding age is calculated accordingly.
-The complete algorithm is given by Algorithm~\ref{algo2}.
+However, the scheduling decisions are taken irrespective of the knowledge that the queue of the selected streams are empty or have packets to deliver.
+In case, if there is no status update packet in the selected stream's queue, a time-slot is lost.